Frequently Asked Questions - Licensing

 - Registration records – serial number, CD-Key, Authorisation Code, etc

 Autodesk software has very unique serial numbers for each software and if the authorities need to verify your software, we will be able to assist the authorities in verifying the serial numbers.
 Therefore, it is important that you register your software with Autodesk.
 As a matter of fact, Autodesk will always ask you to register your software even during the process of installing the software.

 13. Why do I need to register the AutoCAD 2008 software that I purchased from Autodesk authorised resellers since the resellers are already authorised by Autodesk?

 Besides the above, Autodesk requires you to register with us so that we can provide you on the latest information of our products, for product support and also upgrade verification purposes.

-14. In case I need further clarification on Autodesk licenses who can I contact in Australia / New Zealand?
+14. In case I need further clarification on Autodesk licences, who can I contact in ASEAN?